tock/tock/doc/reference/trd104-syscalls.md

-If a userspace process invokes subscribe on a driver ID that is not installed in the kernel, the kernel MUST return a failure with an error code of NOSUPPORT and an upcall of the Null Upcall.
+If a userspace process invokes subscribe on a driver ID that is not installed in the kernel, the kernel MUST return a failure with an error code of `NODEVICE` and an upcall of the Null Upcall.

 4.3 Command (Class ID: 2)
 ---------------------------------